|

 a place name composed of the Old English

-elements grand "gravel" and ham "home."
+elements grand "gravel" and ham "home,"

 - GRAHAME:

-Variant of English/Scottish Graham,
+Variant spelling of Scottish Graham,

 meaning "gravel home."